UAComputerScience/markturn-tjs186/Report.md

 ## Testing
-Testing is exactly as it sounds, every developement project should involve multiple layers of testing in order to properly ensure all processes perform as intended.
+Testing is exactly as it sounds, every development project should involve multiple layers of testing in order to properly ensure all processes perform as intended.
 Testing should be taken particularly seriously for this reason.

 There are many tools that are extremely useful for testing:
 - [Bash aliases and functions](#bash-aliases-and-functions) can be extremely helpful in terms of workflow while testing.
 Creating Aliases and/or Bash functions in order to eliminate the need to retype long commands to compile, run, mount repositories using [docker](#docker)..ect.
 This is one of the easiest tools to use for testing and one of the most effective.